 Measuring vacuum insulation performance with U-values

-For cylindrical, elliptical, or custom vacuum insulation components, U-values are much more meaningful than R-values.
+For cylindrical, elliptical, or custom vacuum insulation, U-values are much more meaningful than R-values.
 U-values are overall heat transfer coefficients that describe the performance of a system as opposed to a homogeneous material.
 When conducting performance analyses, our engineers most often rely on thermal transmittance to evaluate the performance of a vacuum insulated tube, pipe, hose, canister, flask, container, or custom design.

 Engineering vacuum insulation performance

 Despite not having a static measurement for thermal resistance, vacuum insulation can deliver some of the best performance available – especially when combined with MLI installed in the vacuum annulus.
 It can even provide an alternative to aerogel.